Bayesian Analysis for Over-parameterized Linear Model via Effective Spectra: Theoretical Guarantee

-As these examples show, Assumption \ref{ass:emp} enables flexible evaluations of the distribution of the covariates $\bm{x}_i$ and the covariance matrix $\Sigma$.
-Specifically, Example \ref{example:logc} can handle covariates that follow a log-concave distribution, and there are additional ways to analyze their tail probability (e.g., \cite{nakakita2022benign}).
+As these examples show, Assumption~\ref{ass:emp} allows a broad class of covariate distributions.
+Specifically, Example~\ref{example:logc} can handle covariates that follow a log-concave distribution, and there are additional ways to analyse their tail probability (e.g., \cite{nakakita2022benign}).

-\begin{remark}[Relation to effective rank] We discuss the term $\mathrm{tr}(\Sigma)/\lambda_1$ that appeared in Examples \ref{example:subg} and \ref{example:logc}. $\mathrm{tr}(\Sigma)/\lambda_1$ quantifies the complexity of the matrix $\Sigma$ by considering the speed of decay of its eigenvalues.
-This is called an \textit{effective rank}, and it is commonly used in dimension-free concentrations for high-dimensional matrices \citep{koltchinskii2017concentration} and in the analyses of over-parameterized linear regression models \citep{bartlett2020benign,tsigler2020benign}. \end{remark}

-We also provide additional conditions for the contraction rate.
-The following is an updated version of Assumption \ref{ass:comb} that accommodates $\rho_n$. \begin{assumption} Given a covariance matrix $\Sigma$ satisfying \eqref{def:non-trace_class} with eigenvalues $\{\lambda_k\}_{k=1}^p$, the sequence $\{\rho_n\}_{n \in \N}$ in Assumption~\ref{ass:emp}, and the sequence of bounds $(L_{\kappa}, U_{\kappa})$, there exists a sequence of positive reals $\{\varepsilon_n\}_{n \in \N}$ such that all the following hold as $n \to \infty$:

-\end{assumption} The primary difference from Assumption \ref{ass:comb} is the appearance of $\rho_n$, which describes the two main effects.
-First, it describes the effect of $\bm{x}_i$ not being sub-Gaussian.
-Second, more importantly, the result comes from the setting in which $\Sigma$ is a non-trace class.